Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Physical Motivation for the Model

-If the system were initially eccentric, it could retain part of this eccentricity throughout the mass-transfer phase, as suggested by observations of wide binaries \citep{Oomen2018, Oomen2020, Escorza2020, Muller-Horn2025}.
-The evolution of systems undergoing eccentric mass transfer remains poorly understood, but recent theoretical modelling \citep{Rocha2025, Parkosidis2025} indicates that it may result in more orbital widening than predicted for circular systems.
+If the system were initially eccentric, it could retain part of this eccentricity throughout the mass-loss phase, as suggested by observations of wide binaries \citep{Oomen2018, Oomen2020, Escorza2020, Muller-Horn2025}.
+The evolution of systems undergoing eccentric mass transfer remains poorly understood, but recent theoretical modelling \citep{Rocha2025, Parkosidis2025, Parkosidis2025b} indicates that it may result in more orbital widening than predicted for circular systems.
 In the mass-ratio regime of our systems, stable mass transfer nevertheless requires substantially lower angular momentum loss—such as specific angular momentum of the donor’s center of mass—compared to standard binary evolution prescriptions (i.e., isotropic re-emission).

-It is worth noting that some binary evolution codes have historically allowed for mass-loss geometries in which the lost material carries away the specific angular momentum of the donor’s center of mass during Roche-lobe overflow.
-For example, this treatment was adopted as the default in the original prescriptions of \citet{Hurley2002}.
+It is worth noting that in the past some studies considered mass-loss geometries in which the lost material carries away the specific angular momentum of the donor’s center of mass during Roche-lobe overflow \citep[e.g.,][]{TutukovYungelson1971, Vanbeveren1991, Vanbeveren1998}.
+This treatment was adopted, for example, as the default prescription in the original formulation of \citet{Hurley2002}.